landbuland/landbuland.github.io/_posts/2019-05-05-Polynomial and Linear CART and their realization with R .md

 ---
 layout: post
-title: "Homework 5 for Data Analysis."
+title: "Polynomial and Linear CART and their realization with R "
 date:   2019-05-05 23:59:59
 categories: Moments
 ---

-# Polynomial and Linear CART and their realization with R (challange)
+# Polynomial and Linear CART and their realization with R

 Author: ZHANG Zihan